 S7-400: The SFB is started with a rising edge at control input REQ.
-In the process the relevant pointers to the areas to be read out (ADDR_i) are sent to the partner CPU.
+The relevant pointers to the areas to be read out (ADDR_i) are then sent to the partner CPU.

 The remote partner returns the data.

 The received data are copied to the configured receive areas (RD_i) at the next SFB/FB call.